Waialua, Hawaii: Education

 Hawaii Department of Education operates public schools.
 Waialua Elementary School and Waialua High & Intermediate School are in the CDP.

 The Roman Catholic Diocese of Honolulu operates St. Michael School, a K-8 school.

 Hawaii State Public Library System operates the Waialua Library.

 History

-Many of the current families living in Waialua are the results of agricultural industry which began in the early 20th century.
-There was an increased demand for workers as the industry grew, resulting in workers being brought in from China, Portugal, Japan, Korea, Puerto Rico, Philippines, Spain and other areas.
-Upon arriving in Hawaii, many of these workers were assigned to work in the sugarcane plantations in Waialua.
-During the late 1980s and into the 1990s, the sugar production decreased as increasing labor and production costs caused producers to move overseas.
-Many of the families brought to Waialua during the sugar rush remained here and many of their descendants reside there today.
+Many of the families in Waialua are there because of the agricultural industry, which began in the early 20th century.
+There was an increased demand for workers as the industry grew, resulting in workers being brought in from China, Portugal, Japan, Korea, Puerto Rico, Philippines, Spain, and other areas.
+Upon arriving in Hawaii, many of these workers were assigned to work in Waialua's sugarcane plantations.
+In the late 1980s and the 1990s, the sugar production decreased as increasing labor and production costs led producers to move overseas.
+Many of the families brought to Waialua during the sugar rush remained and many of their descendants still reside there.

-During World War II the twin guns from USS Saratoga were installed 1.5 mi off Kamehameha Highway near Waialua for use as gun batteries attached to Hawaiian Pineapple Company Camp Brodie 4.
+During World War II, the twin guns from the USS Saratoga were installed 1.5 mi off Kamehameha Highway near Waialua for use as gun batteries attached to Hawaiian Pineapple Company Camp Brodie 4.